Checkmk/ansible-collection-checkmk.general/docs/rule_module.rst

 ..
 Description

-- Manage hosts within Checkmk.
+- Manage rules within Checkmk.
+Importing rules from the output of the Checkmk API.
+- Make sure these were exported with Checkmk 2.1.0p10 or above.
+See https://checkmk.com/werk/14670 for more information.

 ..
 Aliases